 The information on this page is intended to make clear the License Agreement for purchasing products on J. Oliver Designs.
-It covers things like how you are legally allowed to use our products and which license is right for you.
+It covers how you can legally use our products and which license is right for you.

 This website (J. Oliver Designs) is owned and maintained by Jennifer Oliver (“the owner,” “we,” “our,” or “us“).